micahbf/ld-toggle/README.md

 ## Features

 - Interactive fzf-based interface for browsing and toggling feature flags
-- Individual user targeting (doesn't affect other users)
+- Individual user and driver targeting (doesn't affect other users/drivers)
 - Support for multiple environments (development, staging, production)
-- Persistent configuration for project and user contexts
+- Persistent configuration for project and user/driver contexts
-- Shows both current user-specific value and default value for each flag
+- Shows both current context-specific value and default value for each flag
+- Automatic UUID to ULID conversion for driver contexts
 - Only supports boolean feature flags

 ## Prerequisites